 From Stillwater, we made our way back into the Twin Cities.
 We are hitting a few spots in St. Paul and Minneapolis.
 Here is Rice Park in St Paul with huge bronze sculptures of Peanuts characters as it is Charles Schultz home town.

-Don’t you think that since we are here in a big city we are going to forget to hit up some National Parks for Junior Ranger badges.
+Don’t you think that since we are here in a big city we are going to forget to hit up some National Park Services (NPS) for Junior Ranger badges.
 The Mississippi National River and Recreation Area has a visitor center right here next to downtown St. Paul.
 The Mississippi River starts in northern Minnesota and meanders its way right through the Twin Cities.
 As a transportation waterway, it has made immeasurable contributions to our country’s economic growth by ferrying people, raw materials and finished goods.
 It is one of the big reason why the Twin Cities became what it is today.

 Time to make the pledge to make it official.